 - Tunneling R&D. In the United States, there is virtually no investment in tunneling Research and Development (and in many other forms of construction).
 Thus, the construction industry is one of the only sectors in our economy that has not improved its productivity in the last 50 years.

-What is an electric sled, and why use it?
+What is an electric skate, and why use it?

-An electric sled is a flat plate on wheels propelled by an electric motor.
+An electric skate is a flat plate on wheels propelled by an electric motor.
 As discussed above, the electric skate allows a large reduction in tunnel diameter, in addition to:

 - Increased safety.
 A fully stabilized autonomous vehicle eliminates human error and the ability to “swerve off-course.”

 - Increased speed.
-The controlled autonomous sled allows for speeds of 125 miles per hour in urban settings.
+The controlled autonomous skate allows for speeds of 125 miles per hour in urban settings.

 - Multiple payloads.
 The electric skate can transport automobiles, goods, and/or people.
 And if one adds a vacuum shell, it is now a Hyperloop Pod which can travel at 600+ miles per hour.

 - Eliminating hazardous emissions.
-Electric sleds are zero-emission vehicles, and thus do not output hazardous gases like internal combustion cars do.
-Every mile the sled transports a gas-burning vehicle becomes a zero-emission mile.
+Electric skates are zero-emission vehicles, and thus do not output hazardous gases like internal combustion cars do.
+Every mile the skate transports a gas-burning vehicle becomes a zero-emission mile.

 What about earthquakes?